georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 TODO
 </p>

-State management is one of the things that make front-end development a challenge, especially in larger and more complex single page applications.
-Many solutions were developed which try to solve this challenge.
-Probably the most popular way of managing state is using Redux (or a Redux-like method).
-The main ideas of Redux are not too hard to understand:
+Effective state management in front-end development is a challenge, especially in larger and more complex single page applications.
+Right now, Redux is probably the most popular way of managing state.
+It is based on a few main ideas:
-- one source of truth (app state),
+- One source of truth (app state).
-- actions modifying the state in a "pure" way (reducers),
+- State is modified in a "pure" way via reducers.
-- reducers are invoked by emitting events to them,
+- Reducers are invoked by emitting events to them.
-- interested entities are notified about state updates.
+- Interested entities are notified about state updates.

 At my day job we have a client facing dashboard application build as a hybrid Angular app (running AngularJS and Angular side by side).
 AngularJS part of the app stores some state in components' controllers and other in global services (implementing a pup-sub pattern).
-This solution is far from ideal - the more features we add, the harder it becomes to ensure the state is consistent across all components and services.
+Every feature manages its state in a slightly different way because there are no clear conventions set about state management.
+As a consequence, the more features we add, the harder it becomes to ensure the state stays consistent across all components and services.

 The process of upgrading to Angular gave us the opportunity to rethink how we tackle state management in the app.
 We didn't want to introduce another layer of complexity by adding a state management library to the codebase.
 New Angular framework, TypeScript, new build system and hybrid app bootstrap already brought a lot of additional complexity to the mix.
-Instead we used the ideas from Redux to create a state management solution that leverages Angular (and RxJS) features to do its job.
+Instead, we used the ideas from Redux to create a state management solution that leverages Angular's (and RxJS's) features to do its job.

 This post explains how one can use the observable store pattern we developed to manage state in Angular apps.
 The solution was inspired by the following article from Angular University: [How to build Angular apps using Observable Data Services](https://blog.angular-university.io/how-to-build-angular2-apps-using-rxjs-observable-data-services-pitfalls-to-avoid/){:target='_blank'}.